 First, it starts with the lunchbox.
-About 4 years ago, Zoe’s grandma purchased a PlanetBox Rover and it literally changed everything.
+Many years ago, Zoe’s grandma purchased a PlanetBox Rover and it literally changed everything.
 If you haven’t heard of PlanetBox, we think they are the best lunchboxes available.
 Yes, they are a little pricey, but worth every penny (and no, this post isn’t sponsored!).
 Here are a few reasons why:

 - The lunchboxes themselves are a guide on how much food to pack.
 Their are three styles of PlanetBoxes: the Shuttle, the Rover and the Launch.
 Click here to compare the three and see which one fits your family best.
 Depending on the age of your child and how much he or she eats, choose the style with the number of compartments that makes the most sense.
 As Zoe got older and ate more, we still used the Rover, but put her sandwich in a separate sandwich bag.
 We love using a Stasher Bag and Lunchskins.

 - They are eco-friendly, nontoxic and built to last.
 Each box is made from high quality stainless steel and free from BPA, phthalates, and lead.
 They are non-leaching and dishwasher friendly.
 Like I said, we have had ours for about 4 years and it is still in perfect condition!